volovi/code_challenge/TASKS.md

 Write a rake task to populate the DB with 100,000 users randomly distributed across time zones in US, Europe and Asia.
 For each user, generate 1,000 answers.
-The answer records should have the “created_at” timestamps distributed over the last 6 months, and be randomly “correct”.
+The answer records should have the `created_at` timestamps distributed over the last 6 months, and be randomly `correct`.

-A stub is available for rake data:populate in lib/tasks/data.rake
+A stub for `rake data:populate` is available in `lib/tasks/data.rake`.

 This populated data is then used for tasks B) and C) below.